 Political science also contributes to civic education by offering student-citizens the means to better understand and engage politics and public life.
 Student government, fraternities, sororities, and other organizations are frequently led or energized by political science majors.
 For all these reasons, students new to Northwestern might wish to join the over 500 classmates who now major in political science.

-The above report is from the Northwestern Career Advancement office and is based on the data of the 2013 and 2014 graduates.
-Curious what alums of the NU Political Science department do after they graduate?
-Then check out the attached report for a sample of employers and job titles.
+The above report is from the Northwestern Career Advancement office and is based on the data of the 2013 and 2014 graduates including employers and job titles.